jhu-arch/arch-tutorial/Singularity.rst

 ## Nanopolish

-The Nanopolish can calculate an improved consensus sequence for a draft genome assembly, detect base modifications, call SNPs and indels with respect to a reference genome and more modules.
+The Nanopolish package calculates an improved consensus sequence for a draft genome assembly, detect base modifications, call SNPs and indels with respect to a reference genome and more modules.

 .. note::
   To create this this container, we use the latest version 0.13.3.